odpi/egeria-docs/site/docs/types/0/0042-Software-Capabilities.md

 - [*EnterpriseAccessLayer*](/types/0/0057-Software-Services/#enterpriseaccesslayer) - Repository services for the Open Metadata Access Services (OMAS) supporting federated queries and aggregated events from the connected cohorts.
 - [*CohortMember*](/types/0/0057-Software-Services/#cohortmember) - A capability enabling a server to access an open metadata repository cohort.
 - [*GovernanceEngine*](/types/4/0461-Governance-Engines/#governanceengine) - A collection of related governance services of the same type.
-    - [*GovernanceActionEngine*](/types/4/0461-Governance-Engines/#governanceactionengine) - A collection of related governance services supporting the Governance Action Framework (GAF).
+    - [*GovernanceActionEngine*](/types/4/0461-Governance-Engines) - A collection of related governance services supporting the [Governance Action Framework (GAF)](/frameworks/gaf/overview).
-    - [*OpenDiscoveryEngine*](/types/6/0601-Open-Discovery-Engine/#opendiscoveryengine) - A collection of related governance services supporting the Open Discovery Framework (ODF).
+    - [*OpenDiscoveryEngine*](/types/6/0601-Open-Discovery-Engine) - A collection of related governance services supporting the [Open Discovery Framework (ODF)](/frameworks/odf/overview).
-   - [*ArchiveEngine*](/types/4/0461-Governance-Engines/#archiveengine) - A collection of related governance services supporting maintenance of [Open Metadata Archives](/concepts/open-metadata-archive).
+    - [*RepositoryGovernanceEngine*](/types/4/0461-Governance-Engines) - A collection of related governance services supporting maintenance of [Open Metadata Archives](/concepts/open-metadata-archive).
+    - [*EventActionEngine*](/types/4/0461-Governance-Engines) - A collection of related governance services supporting the [Event Action Framework (EAF)](/frameworks/eaf/overview).

-In addition, it is possible to augment software capabilities with the following classifications:
+In addition, it is possible to augment software server capabilities with the following classifications:

 - [*CloudService*](/types/0/0090-Cloud-Platforms-and-Services/#cloudservice) - A capability enabled for a tenant on a cloud platform.
 - [*ContentCollectionManager*](/types/0/0056-Resource-Managers/#contentcollectionmanager) - A manager of controlled documents and related media.